dapr/docs/daprdocs/content/en/operations/components/pluggable-components/pluggable-components-registration.md

 2. The Dapr runtime lists all [Unix Domain Socket][uds] in the shared volume.
 3. The Dapr runtime connects with each socket and uses gRPC reflection to discover all proto services from a given building block API that the component implements.

-A single component can implement multiple [building blocks]({{< ref building-blocks-concept.md >}}) at once.
+A single component can implement multiple component interfaces at once.

 <img src="/images/grpc-components.png" width=50%>

-While Dapr's built-in components come [are included with the runtime](https://github.com/dapr/components-contrib/blob/master/docs/developing-component.md), pluggable components require a few setup steps before they can be used with Dapr.
+While Dapr's built-in components come [included with the runtime](https://github.com/dapr/components-contrib/blob/master/docs/developing-component.md), pluggable components require a few setup steps before they can be used with Dapr.

 1. Pluggable components need to be started and ready to take requests _before_ Dapr itself is started.
 2. The [Unix Domain Socket][uds] file used for the pluggable component communication need to be made accessible to both Dapr and pluggable component.

 Dapr does not launch any pluggable components processes or containers.
-This is something that you need to do, and it will be different depending on how Dapr and your components are run:
+This is something that you need to do, and it is different depending on how Dapr and your components are run:

 - In self-hosted mode as processes or containers.
 - In Kubernetes, as containers.